DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 There are also two buttons, "Clear" and "Select...".
 Clear clears current configuration's selected topology file (just the filepath to it, not the file itself).
-Select button will open up a file dialog, which either starts in the user's Documents directory or in the directory of the currently applied topology file (applied = program already loaded this topology file and uses it for a stream).
+Select button will open up a file dialog, which either starts in the user's home directory or in the directory of the currently applied topology file (applied = program already loaded this topology file and uses it for a stream).

 At the very bottom are two buttons, "Apply" and "Close".
 Close will ignore any